 In the House, former Representative Alcee Hastings (D-FL) introduced H.R.
 1345, the Restoring the Partnership for County Health Care Costs Act.
-While the bill had 28 cosponsors, unfortunately all were Democrats and the bill also lacked key support from advocacy constituencies.
+While the bill had 28 cosponsors, all were Democrats and the bill also lacked key support from advocacy constituencies.

-Unfortunately, there have been limited legislative efforts since 2019 to address these issues.
+There have been limited legislative efforts since 2019 to address these issues.

-POSITION: Support legislation that would restore pretrial detainee access to federal benefits.
+POSITION: Support legislation to restore pretrial detainee access to federal benefits.